jo-pol/MAE-gf/Home.md

 ### Stitches
 ![pic-tct]Groundforge has rules as wich stitch-codes get what colour, according to the Belgian colour code.
 In this wiki, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
 Suppose, you wish to work on the example above.
 The whole stitch & twist in the middle can be notated several way's.
-I prefer to code `ctc B1=tctct`, see [here](ex-tctct).
+I prefer to code `ctc B1=tctct`, see [here][ex-tctct].
 However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
-If you wish to see a red stitch, you have to code `ctc A2=ctcr B2=ctct`, see [here](ex-ctct).
+If you wish to see a red stitch, you have to code `ctc A2=ctcr B2=ctct`, see [here][ex-ctct].

 ### Pictures
 The pictures in this wiki are mostly made in Knipling (TM).